 Aligning the logo with a keyline

-Keylines are lines that we can position on the screen and use to align various elements of our screen to.
+Keylines are lines that we can position on the screen and use to align various elements of our screen.
 Keylines help us ensure the app will be displayed appropriately across devices and help you position images and elements to an exact position.
 We'll use the keyline here to align our image exactly in the middle.
 The GIF below shows how you can align the image to a new keyline.

 Adding and aligning text

 Next we will add the text.
 Click on the add text element and drag it to the desired position on the screen.
 You can use keylines to align the text to a certain position.
-For the areas where the user will select data, we will add text boxes for now and replaced them with data pickers later.
+For the areas where the user will select data, we will add text boxes for now and replace them with data pickers later.

 If our app displayed more data, we would want to be able to scroll through the form, while keeping our logo in a fixed position at the top of the screen.
 To do so, we can move items to the scroll flow layer.
 The scroll flow layer scrolls above the backgroud layer and below the screen layer.
 So if we add our text to the scroll flow, they will scroll beneath the MMW logo and the white background that are located in the foreground.